vexide/internal-documentation/src/hard-to-implement/stack-unwinding.md

 ## `no_std` and Panics: The current approach.

 Panic behavior is platform-dependent.
 On a more "traditional" platform target, we have the luxury of an operating system with I/O utilities and a well-defined allocator.
-On an embedded target such as `armv7a-VEXos-eabi` (the platform target defined by `pros-rs`), Rust takes no assumptions and leaves the panic implementation up to us.
+On an embedded target such as `armv7a-VEXos-eabi` (the platform target defined by `vexide`), Rust takes no assumptions and leaves the panic implementation up to us.

 In order to build a barebones Rust program on bare metal, we must define a panic handler:
 ```rs